 Students' Understanding of Rabbinics

-Final report of the Students’ Understanding of Rabbinics project now available.
+The final 2020 report of the project, Students’ Understanding of Rabbinics, is available.

 While the study of rabbinic literature is a central component of the Jewish day school curriculum in both liberal and Orthodox schools, we knew almost nothing about what students have learned, what they understand or how they think.
 Educators and researchers therefore lack the empirical basis to articulate sound educational goals for this subject.

 In the first phase of this project, we examined students' understanding of rabbinics by gathering interview data from new day school alumni, with input from scholars, teachers and other subject matter experts.
 The second phase explored what students in Jewish day schools learn about rabbinics in high school.
 What do they believe comprises rabbinics, its subject matter, activities, and discourses in their schools?
 What do they see as the purpose(s) of engaging in the study of rabbinics?
 How do students understand their own learning, and what do they think they know about and know how to do in relation to rabbinic literature?

 Reports on the findings from Phase I (pdf) and Phase II (pdf) are available, in addition to the final report (pdf).
 The research project was a partnership between the Mandel Center and The Davidson School at Jewish Theological Seminary.
 In addition to developing a knowledge base for the field of rabbinics education in general, the project was designed to support the ongoing development of standards and benchmarks in rabbinics, as part of the Jewish Day School Standards and Benchmarks Project.
 Well-informed, clearly-articulated goals will drive better work in the classroom, more meaningful assessment and more relevant professional development for educators.